 Second new mantra: Indulge Their Curiosity!

 You see, according to the cycle of five steps, part one is connectedness.
 My children had this already because they had loving parents and grandparents.
 (Sometimes kids aren’t as lucky, and this is when the importance of a coach or a teacher comes in.)
 Part two is play.
 I put a big checkmark here, too.
 My kids played night and day (and I had the messy house to prove it).
 Part three is practice.
 This was the part that was new to me.
 Did he mean, like practicing an instrument?
 Maybe.
 But more that that, I discovered that it meant practicing your “trade”, which for a child is their passion.
 It is what they are drawn to, where they experience flow.
 It could be an instrument, but it also could be riding a bike, or tending a garden.
 (It has to come from the child, though.)
 The practice leads to part four, mastery.
 And mastery leads you to the fifth part, which is recognition.
 Being recognized for doing something well, because you have practiced and mastered your craft, is what leads the child back to the beginning, back to the first and most important part.
 Hello, old friend, connectedness!

 Here is what it looked like for my daughter: Indulge her curiosity, which was performing.
 Sign her up for classes, keep it fun.
 Over time, she practices and becomes better.
 She enjoys practicing, it makes her happy.
-One day she gets a compliment from her teacher, or from a family friend who has just watched her perform, or from his sister.
+One day she gets a compliment from her teacher, or from a family friend who has just watched her perform, or from her sister.
 She is recognized for her hard work.
 She is internally rewarded.
 She feels happy and connected to the people around her.

 Boom!
 Happy childhood complete!

 I am oversimplifying, of course.
 There are struggles and adversity along the way, there always are.
 But here is the fundamental reason why I practice the five steps…

 “If you feel connected, you will always be able to deal with adversity.”

 Are you blown away yet?
 Ed goes on to say: